 \subsection{Existing solutions}

-There exists a significant amount of test frameworks for testing database engines and business logic that alters the data in the databases~\cite{kapfhammer2003family,maule2008impact,haraty2002regression,nanda2011regression,haftmann2005efficient}.
+There are many test frameworks for testing database engines and business logic that alters the data in the databases~\cite{kapfhammer2003family,maule2008impact,haraty2002regression,nanda2011regression,haftmann2005efficient}.
 Some automated data validation methods for data migration have been proposed~\cite{paygude2013automated, paygude2013automation, rathika2014automated}.
 In addition, some automated database testing frameworks~\cite{DbFit,DbUnit,NDbUnit,DBTest,SQL} are developed to make sure that the previously captured analytics SQL queries execute successfully in the current version.
 It is important to monitor the quality of data fed to analytics or machine learning models because errors in the input data can nullify the accuracy.
 Thus, data validation frameworks for data analytics, especially for machine learning models recently, are proposed~\cite{gao2016big, bonter2012data, sadiq2004data, polyzotis2017data, polyzotis2019data, hynes2017data}.

 We are not interested in database testing systems.
 The problem we aim to solve is complementary.
-We focus on data validation at an early stage --- before a dataset is loaded into the database --- the data stay constant (due to the nature of the analytics workloads, end-users do not alter the data in databases).
-To reach our goal, we need to examine the changes that happen in the data preparation step and flag the erroneous records and variables.
+We focus on data validation at an early stage --- before a dataset is loaded into the database.
+More specifically, we are interested in validating a new dataset by comparing it against the predecessor (like regression testing in software engineering).
+To reach our goal, we need to examine the changes in the data preparation step and flag the erroneous records and variables.